paulrosen/abcjs/README.md

 * ABC 1.6 is pretty much implemented.
 * Many of the new features of ABC 2.1 are being implemented now.
+* The old support for MIDI using QuickTime is removed and midi.js is used instead.

-# API Changes for Version 2.4
+# API Changes for Version 3.0 Beta

 * The default MIDI program has been changed to "0".